 The only factor the de Beer family couldn’t control at this point, however, was human behaviour.
 People didn’t really know about diamonds at this point in time.
 They didn’t want them and weren’t willing to pay a high price for them because they didn’t value them.

-De Beer Consolidation were quick to realise that the number 1 thing holding their business back from becoming a multi-billion dollar industry was marketing.
+De Beer Consolidation was quick to realise that the number one thing holding their business back from becoming a multi-billion dollar industry was marketing.
 So this is what they did…

-Secondly, they heavily marketed diamonds as the ultimate symbol of love to the mass market: They had well-to-do women from the middle and upper classes showcase their diamonds at special events to signal to man that diamonds were indeed a girls best friend..
+Secondly, they heavily marketed diamonds as the ultimate symbol of love to the mass market: They had well-to-do women from the middle and upper classes showcase their diamonds at special events to signal to a man that diamonds were indeed a girl’s best friend.

 Within no time at all, the word spread that diamonds were popular with the ladies.
 Pretty soon diamonds became a necessity for engagements and commemorative affairs like 60th anniversaries.